 Dr. Nate Jowett is a fellowship-trained head and neck surgeon specializing in facial plastic and reconstructive surgery.
 He earned his medical degree from the University of Toronto and completed residency training in otolaryngology—head and neck surgery at McGill University.
 He completed fellowship training in head and neck oncologic and reconstructive surgery at the University Medical Center Hamburg–Eppendorf and graduate studies in collaboration with the Max Planck Institute for the Structure and Dynamics of Matter in Hamburg, Germany.
-Dr. Jowett completed additional fellowship training in facial plastic and reconstructive surgery, focusing on facial nerve reanimation at Mass.
-Eye and Ear/Harvard Medical School under the mentorship of Dr. Tessa A. Hadlock.
+Dr. Jowett completed additional fellowship training in facial plastic and reconstructive surgery, focusing on facial nerve reanimation, at Mass.
+Eye and Ear.
 He now serves on the faculty of Harvard Medical School, where his clinical focus centers on the management of patients with facial palsy, loss of corneal and facial sensation, and loss of laryngeal and accessory nerve function in the Division of Facial Plastic and Reconstructive Surgery at Mass.
 Eye and Ear.

 Dr. Jowett offers the complete spectrum of medical and surgical procedures to patients with facial palsy.
 He also offers state-of-the-art surgical approaches to restore sensation in patients with loss of facial, corneal, and laryngeal sensation and motor function in patients with laryngeal and accessory nerve palsies.
 Dr. Jowett’s research focuses on development and application of advanced microscopy techniques and engineering innovations to advance knowledge and therapeutic outcomes in the rehabilitation of sensory and movement disorders of the head and neck.